oscarvalenzuelab/oscarvalenzuelab.github.io/_posts/2025-11-18-why-traditional-sca-fails-when-you-audit-ai-generated-code.md

 ## Why scanners fail on real AI output

 Text based scanners do one thing.
 They check if today's code looks like yesterday's code.
 They depend on shared text.
-When AI models rewrite the text, there is nothing left to match.

-- They cannot compare across languages.
-- They cannot detect algorithm structure.
-- They cannot compare control flow.
-- They cannot follow data flow when steps move around.
-- They do not detect semantic similarity.
-- They do not detect code rebuilt from the same logic.
-- They cannot catch a rewritten patent encumbered routine.
+When an AI model rewrites that text, there is nothing left to compare.
+The scanner cannot see across languages.
+It cannot detect the structure of the algorithm.
+It cannot follow control flow when the steps move around.
+It cannot track data flow when the values travel through new variables or helpers.
+It does not see logic that has been rebuilt in a different form.
+It also cannot catch a rewritten routine that comes from a patent source.

-This gap grows every year because models keep improving their rewrite ability.
+This gap grows every year because the models keep getting better at rewriting code and hiding direct traces of the source.

 ## Circular validation hides the real failure